 What is the reimbursement?

 Under direct reimbursement you are required to pay for the full cost of the service and submit to the Fund for payment.
-Reimbursement will be $1,000.00 or the cost of the hearing aid, whichever is less.
+Reimbursement will be $1,500.00 as of March 1, 2022, or the cost of the hearing aid, whichever is less.

-Although this is a direct reimbursement benefit, the Welfare Fund has created a list of Preferred Providers who have agreed to give a minimum 25% discount off the cost of a hearing aid.
+Although this is a direct reimbursement benefit, the Welfare Fund has created a list of Preferred Providers who have agreed to offer a free examination and give a minimum 25% discount off the cost of a hearing aid.

 The Preferred Provider list for the hearing aid benefit is also available by calling the Fund hotline at 212-539-0539.

 How do I get reimbursed?

 - Attach an original, paid, itemized receipt to the Hearing Aid Certificate/Direct Reimbursement Form.
 Altered or photocopied receipts will not be accepted.

 - Mail to the UFT Welfare Fund office.
 Claims must be submitted for payment no later than 90 days from the date of service.